Part 1 of our Series on Litigating Child Sex Abuse Civil Cases.

 Jeff Fritz, Esq., an attorney with immense experience in representing survivors of sexual assault and molestation.
 He has obtained multiple settlements and verdicts of more than $1,000,000.00 and was a member of the Tropicana Casino & Hotel garage collapse trial team, which obtained the largest construction accident settlement in U.S. history, totaling $101 million.
 He successfully represented multiple victims of former Penn State football coach Jerry Sandusky in claims against Penn State University for child sexual abuse, and he has authored several articles regarding civil justice for crime victims in national publications.

-This program is APPROVED by the Board on Continuing Legal Education of the Supreme Court of New Jersey for 3 hours of total CLE credit.
+This program is APPROVED by the Boards on Continuing Legal Education of New Jersey and Pennsylvania for 3 hours of total CLE credit.
 Of these, 1 qualifies as hours of credit for ethics/professionalism, and 2 qualify as hours of credit toward certification in civil trial law.